mattcone/markdown-guide/_tools/imdone.md

 ---
 title: Imdone
 category: "kanban"
-description: "Imdone is a markdown based kanban board, that lives in your notes, docs, and code."
+description: "Imdone is a Markdown-based kanban board that lives in your notes, docs, and code."
 icon: imdone.png
 website: https://imdone.io
 syntax: